And here are lots of questions which already have answers!

-Yes, with one exception.
+Once you’re a member then everything is free, with one exception.
 There may be a car park charge at the beginning of the walk, but we’ll try and let you know about that in advance so you can bring money.
 And don’t tip the walk leaders with money as some will only spend it in the pub.
 Just saying thank you at the end is sufficient 🙂

 Do I bring food?

 Yes.
 Bring lots of snacks such as crisps and cake, but if you want to bring fruit and cereal bars then no-one will judge you either.
 It’s a long walk, so bring what you enjoy eating.

 Yes, make sure you bring enough water or similar, dehydration is a real risk and we don’t want people falling over.
 We don’t recommend people bring vodka, primarily because we don’t want people falling over.